Your organisation already owns SharePoint. Most aren’t using it properly.

 Everything is native Microsoft: SharePoint, Power Automate, and Microsoft Purview.
 No third-party overlay, no additional licensing cost.
 Every capability sits within your existing Microsoft 365 tenancy.

-Automated version controlSuperseded document archiving — only the current approved version accessible to staff
+- Automated version controlSuperseded documents archived, so only the current approved version is accessible to staff.

-Acknowledgement trackingWho has read what, when — confirmed and logged against each individual
+- Acknowledgement trackingWho has read what, and when — confirmed and logged against each individual.

-Audit trail reportingEvery approval, change, and acknowledgement captured — exportable and presentation-ready for accreditation
+- Audit trail reportingEvery approval, change, and acknowledgement captured, exportable and ready for accreditation.

-System integration via Integration HubConnect to HR, LMS, and operational systems — document data flows where it’s needed automatically
+- System integration via Integration HubConnect to HR, LMS, and operational systems so document data flows where it’s needed.

 In January 2025, Microsoft began deprecating legacy SharePoint compliance tools — including the Record Center site template, Information Management Policies, In-Place Records Management, and Document Deletion Policies.
 The final retirements happen in April 2026.
 If your current governance relies on any of these, they will stop working.
 Antares designs all new DMS implementations on the Purview-first model, and can assess and migrate your existing environment before the deadline.

-Whether you’re starting from scratch, cleaning up an existing environment, or running toward a compliance deadline — the scope looks different for every organisation.
+Whether you’re starting from scratch, cleaning up an existing environment, or running towards a compliance deadline — the scope looks different for every organisation.

 We map your current document landscape, understand your compliance obligations, and design an information architecture built around how your organisation actually works — not a generic template.